timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 * contribute to lineage to link to golang extractor, maybe with step by step instructions
 * Make signal default sms app
 * Camera from lock screen
+* transfer paid version of rain alarm, seems to be missing three-dot-menu on new version

 ## Conclusion: inconclusive